Every Minnesota dead animal question, answered

 What animals do you handle?

-Same-day pickup for the seven most-called Minnesota wildlife species: raccoon, white-tailed deer, squirrel, opossum, skunk, bird, and domestic cat.
+Same-day pickup for the six most-called Minnesota wildlife species: raccoon, white-tailed deer, squirrel, opossum, skunk, and bird.
 We also handle larger or less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis — call to confirm.
 Rabies-vector species are handled with PPE per MDH guidance.

 What if the dead animal is inside my house — in the attic or walls?